redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_rule_disable.md

 ### Synopsis

-Disable validity and compatibility rules for the specified Service Registry instance or artifact
+Disable validity and compatibility rules for the specified Service Registry instance or artifact.

 ```
 rhoas service-registry rule disable [flags]